Humor at work: Your guide to laughs without the gaffes

 So, let’s talk about how to be funny at work without getting into trouble.

 Work can be a weird place.
 Some managers and executives toe the line of work-inappropriate humor but get upset when their underlings do the same.
-Your company culture may be less politically correct than the employee handbook led you to believe, but it shouldn’t impact how you conduct yourself.
+Your company culture may be less politically correct than the employee handbook led you to believe, but it shouldn’t impact your conduct.

 Your humor should never leave the realm of what’s appropriate at work.